 - references and interview notes;

-- letters of offer and acceptance of employment;
+- letters of offer and acceptance of employment, and employment agreements;

 - mandatory policy acknowledgement sign-off sheets;

-As a general rule, Nutrien collects personal information directly from you.
-If not otherwise required or permitted by law or regulatory requirements, where the personal information that we collect about you is held by a third party, we will obtain your permission before we seek out this information from such sources.
+As a general rule, Nutrien Europe collects personal data directly from you.
+If not otherwise required or permitted by law or regulatory requirements, where the personal data that we collect about you is held by a third party, we will obtain a valid legal basis, which may be your consent when required before we seek out this information from such sources.

-Nutrien will only collect, process or use personal information in as far as this is permitted or instructed by applicable law or regulatory requirements.
-Where permitted or required by applicable law or regulatory requirements, we may collect information about you without your knowledge or consent.
+Nutrien Europe will only process personal data in as far as this is permitted or instructed by applicable law or regulatory requirements.

-The personal information collected is used and disclosed, as reasonably required for our business purposes, including establishing, managing or terminating your employment relationship with Nutrien.
+The personal data collected is processed as reasonably required for our business purposes, including establishing, managing or terminating your employment relationship with Nutrien Europe.
 Such uses include: